taoeffect/vue-script2/README.md

 })
 ```

 For 99% of use-cases this is totally sufficient and you do not need the overhead of RequireJS or SystemJS or whatever else.
-That's especially true given that Vue.js is normally used with Browserify or Webpack, which handle that for you.
+That's especially true given that Vue.js is normally used with Browserify or Webpack, which handle complicated dependency management for you.

 _NOTE: scripts injected using `VueScript2.load` are always [`async`](#special-support-for-async-attribute)._